 The Chair is responsible for the leadership of the Board and its effective operation.
-The former Chair of the Board resigned on 31 December 2021.
 A female Chair was appointed on 1 January 2022.
-The new Chair is an experienced and senior leader of the Organisation.
+The new Chair is an experienced and senior leader in the business.
 One director retired on 28 February 2022 and a further director was appointed on 5 May 2022.
 The directors have equal voting rights, except the Chair, who has the casting vote.
 All Directors have access to the advice and services of the Company Secretary and may, if they wish, take professional advice at the Company's expense.